wp-plugins/poolparty-thesaurus/readme.txt

 1. Log in and go to *Plugins* and click on *Add New*.
 2. Search for *poolparty thesaurus* and hit the *Install Now* link in the results.
 WordPress will install it.
-3. Download ARC2 from https://github.com/semsol/arc2 and unzip it.
-4. Open the unziped folder and upload the entire content into the */wp-content/plugins/poolparty-thesaurus/arc/* directory.
-5. From the Plugin Management page in Wordpress, activate the *PoolParty Thesaurus* plugin.
+3. From the Plugin Management page in Wordpress, activate the *PoolParty Thesaurus* plugin.
-6. Go to *Settings* -> *PoolParty Thesaurus* in Wordpress, specify a RDF/XML file or SPARQL endpoint and click on *Import/Update Thesaurus*.
-Uploading the thesaurus can take a few minutes (4-5 minutes).
+4. Go to *Settings* -> *PoolParty Thesaurus* in Wordpress, specify a RDF/XML file or SPARQL endpoint and click on *Import/Update Thesaurus*.
+Uploading the thesaurus can take a few minutes.
 Please remain patient and do not interrupt the procedure.

 Install manually: